 - The second thing we want to share is to burn your candle til the melted wax reaches the sides of the container, then it burns properly.
 It may look like it is turning to liquid but this is a good thing and showing you a good burn.
 It will harden again once you extinguish.
 We had a prime bad burner candidate in our mother, she would light a candle and then blow it out after 30 mins to ‘save’ it.
 Then wondered why she got tunnelling on all her candles.
 She has now seen the light and is evangelical about telling everyone how to burn them properly!

-Thank you both so much for sharing this!
+Huge thank you to Claire and Justine for sharing this!
 It has certainly taught me a thing or two (or three) and made me understand why some of the inexpensive candles that I’ve picked up in the past smelt gorgeous up close but didn’t seem to share their scent when lit!

 You don’t have to take my word for it though, because I have teamed up with Hopping Hare Candles to bring you a wonderful giveaway!
 That’s right, you could be in with a chance of winning one of their fabulous candles in a medium size which is either 30cl or a 20cl size for the Oud range.
 This giveaway is for any fragrance, so you could dip into their Spring Collection or go for something else entirely!

 All options for entry, along with terms and conditions, are below – good luck!